-Schedule adjustment or drop-and-add period will be the first two days of each term.
+The schedule adjustment (drop-and-add) period will be the first week of classes for regular terms.
 The drop-and-add period begins the first instructional day of the semester/session.
 No grade will be given if a student drops a class during the drop-and-add period.
 Holidays will not be counted if they have an adverse effect on drop-and-add days for which the refund policy is in effect.